Centers and Institutes

 UVA Engineering Representatives:

 Andres Clarens, Associate Professor of Civil & Environmental Engineering

 Jonathan Goodall, Associate Professor of Civil & Environmental Engineering

 UVA’s Global Infectious Diseases Institute aims to address three major 21st-century concerns: diarrheal disease in children, pandemic threats and the most resistant and urgent infectious organisms known as superbugs.
 The institute takes an interdisciplinary approach, from the identification and diagnosis of disease to intervention to evaluation, in order to understand the mechanisms of disease and intervene medically, socially and through policy.
 The institute will involve faculty and students from the UVA schools for engineering, medicine, arts and sciences, public policy, education, nursing, business and law.

 Jason Papin, Professor of Biomedical Engineering

-NanoSTAR encourages, facilitates, and supports collaborative research, education, and commercialization in the key areas of electronics, biomedicine, and energy and the environment through partnerships with academia, industry, and national laboratories.
-Nanoscale research at UVa encompasses three broad theme areas: electronics, biomedicine, and energy & the environment, and the university has several core facilities that support the research community.
+The nanoSTAR Institute encourages, facilitates, and supports collaborative research, education, and commercialization in the key areas of electronics, biomedicine, and energy and the environment through partnerships with academia, industry, and national laboratories.
+Nanoscale research at UVA encompasses three broad theme areas: electronics, biomedicine, and energy & the environment, and The University has several core facilities that support the research community.